RIAPS/riaps.github.io/tutorials/logging.md

 create_parent_dir = true
 ```

->Note:  When writing to a log file, output to this file happens in batches so can take sometime for the data to appear in the desired file (on the order of a minute or more).
+>Note:  When writing to a log file, output to this file happens in batches so can take some time for the data to appear in the desired file (on the order of a minute or more).
 If multiple components are writing to the same file, each batch output will write logs for a single component rotating until all components output a batch set (not interleaved based on time).

 Example configuration files for various sink types can be found at under [TOML Configuration Example](https://github.com/guangie88/spdlog_setup).
+If a log folder is desired for daily and rotating log files, then a simple file sink will be needed that creates the desired directory using the **create_parent_dir** indicator.
+The simple file log will be created, but will not be used if it is not specified by a component logger definition.

 ## Example Python Code for Component Logging